Home Court News Former Nairobi Governor Mike Sonko prevented corruption during his tenure, court told

 Chief Inspector Kiptoo Kisorio, currently the Sub-County Police Commander in Hulugho, Garissa County, on Wednesday told Milimani Principal Magistrate Charles Ondieki how an undercover operation was mounted in January 2019 in Mtwapa, Kilifi County, following a tip-off from Sonko himself.

-Sonko, who has since been put on his own defense in a graft case, chose to call his own defense witnesses.
+Sonko, who has since been put on his defence in a graft case, chose to call his own defence witnesses.

-In a clear demonstration, one of the witnesses now a retired judicial officer Henry Nyakweba told trial Magistrate chalse Ondieki that sonko was a complainant in a corruption case which he presided while serving at Mombasa law Courts.
+In a clear demonstration, one of the witnesses, now a retired judicial officer, Henry Nyakweba, told trial Magistrate Charles Ondieki that Sonko was a complainant in a corruption case which he presided over while serving at the Mombasa Law Courts.

-The witness said that the bribery incident took place in 2018 when sonko was serving as Nairobi County Governor.
+The witness said the bribery incident took place in 2018 when Sonko was serving as Nairobi County Governor.

-At the same time former Principle Magistrate Henry Nyakwemba appeared before the court and presented a charge sheet in which an Indian National had tried to bribe Sonko over Sh 7 Million in order to secure a tender.
+At the same time, former Principal Magistrate Henry Nyakwemba appeared before the court and presented a charge sheet in which an Indian national had allegedly tried to bribe Sonko with over Sh7 million to secure a tender.

-The two were placed on their defence earlier this year after the court ruled in February 2025 that the prosecution had established a prima facie case against them.
+The court placed the two on their defence earlier this year after ruling in February 2025 that the prosecution had established a prima facie case against them.

 Eleven more witnesses are expected to testify in favour of Sonko.

-Sonko is jointly charged with businessman Patrick Ombok, who is expected to defend him in five of the seven counts.
+Sonko is jointly charged with businessman Patrick Ombok, who is expected to defend himself in five of the seven counts.

 You may also like